learn-academy-2021-alpha/javascript-classes-inheritance-challenges/README.md

 #### 1) First Driver
 - $ git checkout -b < topic-initial1-initial2 > (ex. arrays-m-s)
-- create a new file inside the repo folder < topic-student1-student2.js > (ex. arrays-mina-sarah.js)
+- Create a new file inside the repo folder < topic-student1-student2.js > (ex. arrays-mina-sarah.js)
 - Code!
 - $ git status (this is an informational command that will help you avoid mistakes)
 - $ git add .